President of the State Affairs Commission: President of the State Affairs Commission

 On 29 June 2016, a constitutional amendment was approved by the Supreme People's Assembly that created the State Affairs Commission to replace the National Defence Commission as the highest leadership institution in North Korea.
 The amendment also created the position of chairman of the State Affairs Commission.
 Kim Jong Un was elected as chairman of the State Affairs Commission on 29 June 2016 and was re-elected on 11 April 2019.
 On 11 April 2019, the constitution was amended to make the chairman of the State Affairs Commission the head of state of North Korea.
 Another constitutional amendment on 29 August of the same year gave the chairman the power to promulgate the ordinances of the Supreme People's Assembly and the decrees and decisions of the State Affairs Commission and appoint North Korea's diplomatic representatives to foreign countries.

 In February 2021, the official English translation for the position was changed to president of the State Affairs[sic].
 However, in the Korean-language title, the word 위원장, meaning "chairman", was replaced neither by the word 주석 (used for the office of president of North Korea held by Kim Il Sung between 1972 and 1994) nor by the word 대통령 (used by the president of South Korea).

 Election

 According to the Constitution, the president of the State Affairs is elected by the Supreme People's Assembly.
 It requires that the election should be according to the "consensus of the entire Korean people".
 The election of the president of the State Affairs takes place during a session of the Supreme People's Assembly.
 The Central Committee of the Workers' Party of Korea sends a proposal to the Supreme People's Assembly for a candidate to be elected as the president.
 The Central Committee's proposal is introduced to the Supreme People's Assembly by the chairman of its Standing Committee.
 Then, the Supreme People's Assembly unanimously votes for the candidate.
-In practice, this position is reserved for the general secretary of the Workers’ Party of Korea, the top leader in the one-party state.
+In practice, this position is reserved for the general secretary of the Workers' Party of Korea, the top leader in the one-party state.

 The term of the president of the State Affairs is the same as the term of the Supreme People's Assembly, which is usually five years.
 The constitution does not set a term limit for the president.
 The president may not be elected as a deputy to the Supreme People's Assembly.
-The Supreme People's Assembly has the power to recall the president.
+The Supreme People's Assembly historically had the power to recall the president, but this was removed in 2026.
 The constitution does not set other qualifications for the president of the State Affairs.
 As a result, the right to be elected as president is governed by the normal provisions regarding the right to be elected, which are granted to all North Korean citizens who are at least 17 years old.